Alternative to cortisone shots

 Cortisone disrupts natural healing and hurts native joint cells

 Cortisone as well as other anti-inflammatories, and the RICE (rest, ice, compression, and elevation) protocol– which has very recently been rescinded by its author due to its detrimental effect on healing all are considered “non-healing,” and whose long-term usage will make the patient’s condition worse.

 Recent research from the Mayo Clinic says cortisone may hinder the native stem cells in cartilage.
 (Mesenchymal stem cells (MSCs) are the building blocks of cartilage other musculoskeletal tissue.)
-Cortisone threatens their innate regenerative capacity in exchange for temporary analgesia.(3) Please see our article on How stem cells heal degenerative joint disease after years of cortisone and painkillers.
+Cortisone threatens their innate regenerative capacity in exchange for temporary analgesia.(4)

 It becomes perplexing then, that these medications continue to be routinely injected into people’s joints “therapeutically” for pain.
 While corticosteroid and analgesic injections have the potential to temporarily relieve pain by shutting down the body’s inflammatory mechanisms, these medications are toxic to cartilage cells.
 Results of bovine cartilage studies from the University of Pittsburgh School of Medicine revealed the following: